-Welcome to Forward Mid's Directory for Disabled People 2021/2022.
+Welcome to Forward Mid's Directory for Disabled People and people with long-term conditions 2023.

-This is the 9th edition of the Directory Forward Mid has published and is possibly our most valuable guide to public, private and third sector organisations that provide services for disabled people that we have ever produced.
+This is the 10th edition of the Directory Forward Mid has produced and continues the tradition of being an invaluable guide to Disabled people living in Midlothian, and to public private and third sector organisations who provide services for disabled people and people with long term conditions.

-When I say our most valuable I refer to the situation that the Covid pandemic has created which has exacerbated longstanding inequalities experienced by disabled people and carers.
-Information on issues that affect disabled people, key to stopping the inequality gap widening, have been sparse to say the least.
+When I say invaluable, I refer to the situation that the Covid pandemic continues to intensify the long-standing inequalities experienced by disabled people, people with long-term conditions and carers.
+Information on issues that are key to stop this inequality gap widening, continue to be meagre to say the least.

 Good quality, accurate and up-to-date information that is truly accessible is essential.
-Glasgow Disability Allaince, with over 5000 members, surveyed their membership and found that 80% of them were not aware of any local support services they could access, and 41% had difficulties accessing information in the formats they required.
+Glasgow Disability Alliance, with over 5000 members, surveyed their membership and found that 80% of them were not aware of any local support services they could access, and 41% had difficulties accessing information in formats required.

 Good quality, accurate and up-to-date information is what Forward Mid's Directory delivers.
-It signposts people to organisations that can give them the support they need whether that is to resolve a specific issue, finding a social activity they might enjoy or a wider goal such as gaining more control of their lives.
+It signposts people to organisations that can give them the support they need whether that is to resolve a specific issue, finding a social activity you might enjoy or a wider goal such as gaining more control of their lives.

-The Directory was completed at the end of July 2021 and was accurate at that time.
+The Directory was completed towards the end of 2022 and was accurate at that time.
 Of course, in these uncertain times we cannot guarantee that the information we have printed will still be relevant in the months ahead.
 Any changes to entries will be updated on the online version of the Directory.